claudioc/jingo/README.md

 Authentication and Authorization
 --------------------------------

-You can enable two authentication strategies: _Google logins (OAuth2)_ or a simple, locally verified username/password credentials match (called "alone").
+You can enable the following strategies: _Google logins (OAuth2)_, _GitHub logins (OAuth2)_ or a simple, locally verified username/password credentials match (called "alone").
 If you use the _alone_ method, you can have _only one user_ accessing the wiki (thus the name).

-The _Google Login_ uses OAuth 2 and that means that on a fresh installation you need to get a `client id` and a `client secret` from Google and put those informations in the configuration file.
+The _Google Login_ and the _GitHub login_ uses OAuth 2 and that means that on a fresh installation you need to get a `client id` and a `client secret` from Google or GitHub and put those informations in the configuration file.

-Follow these instructions:
+For Google, follow these instructions (you need to be logged in in Google):

 * Open the [Google developer console](https://code.google.com/apis/console/)
 * Create a new project (you can leave the _Project id_ as it is).
 This will take a little while